Celtics Revert Back to Old Ways in Troubling Heat Loss - CLNS Media

-BOSTON — The Celtics and Heat handed the NBA world a playoff preview for all the right and wrong reasons.
+BOSTON — The Heat and Celtics handed the NBA world a playoff preview for all the right and wrong reasons.
 Boston’s crowd exploded through the Celtics’ 16-0 run through the third quarter that featured five dunks and overcame an 11-point Heat lead.
 Then, late next quarter, Jimmy Butler slammed home the decisive dunk on the fast break to cap a Celtics fourth quarter collapse that had all the makings of their 2020 east finals misfortune against the Heat.
 Zone woes.
 Offensive stagnancy.
 Turnovers.
 An overall lack of meeting the moment.

-Miami entered Boston with a certain swagger.
+Miami, by contrast, entered Boston with a certain swagger, fully loaded and ramping up their intensity.
 They forced an Ime Udoka timeout 68 seconds in.
-Butler and Kyle Lowry traded ice cold daggers late in the fourth, while Max Strus delivered revenge in the form of two late blocks, a flurry of quality setup passes and a critical three-pointer against his former team that somehow surpassed hitting nine triples the last time the two sides met.
-The Heat had few of their regulars available during that 30-point loss January.
+Butler and Kyle Lowry traded ice cold daggers late in the fourth, while Max Strus delivered revenge in the form of two late blocks, a flurry of quality setup passes and a critical three-pointer against his former team.
+His performance somehow surpassed hitting nine triples the last time the two sides met.

+The Heat had few of their regular contributors available during that 30-point loss January.
 The Celtics entered shorthanded this time, losing 106-98, looking like they were starting fresh in their first effort since Robert Williams III underwent meniscus surgery.

-Williams III’s +10 net rating this season (+16 in the new year) allowed Boston to avoid crunch time by unleashing massive blowouts on some of the best competition in the league.
-The Celtics led by 20 points in their last six victories, with eight of their last nine wins before that decided by at least nine points.
+Williams III’s +10 net rating this season (+16 in the new year) allowed Boston to avoid crunch time by unleashing massive blowouts wins over some of the best competition in the league.
+The Celtics led by 20 points in their last six victories, with eight of their last nine victories before that decided by at least nine points.

-Late Luka Doncic heroics along with 50% three-point shooting nights from the Pistons and Pacers proved to be the only things that could halt Boston’s run over the past two months.
-The Celtics rarely got the chance to sharpen their crunch time skills, a 126-120 thrilling win over the Nets providing hope that they’d turned the corner in those situations.
+Late Luka Doncic heroics, along with 50% three-point shooting nights from the Pistons and Pacers, proved to be the only things that could halt Boston’s run over the past two months.
+The Celtics rarely got the chance to sharpen their crunch time skills recently, but a 126-120 thrilling win over the Nets provided hope that they’d turned the corner in those situations.

-Wednesdays’ loss brought that question back with Boston’s margins now shrunk in the wake of the Williams loss, leading by seven at most against the Heat.
-They had secured a five-point lead after Tatum reentered to solve the bench’s stagnancy against Miami’s zone, he and Derrick White both finding Daniel Theis for key baskets before both starting units returned.
+Wednesdays’ loss brought that question back with Boston’s margins now shrunk following Williams’ injury, leading by seven at most against the Heat.
+The Celtics had secured a five-point lead after Tatum reentered to solve the bench’s stagnancy against Miami’s zone, botching five straight possessions to start the fourth.
+Tatum and Derrick White both found Daniel Theis for key baskets before both starting units returned.

 That’s when the Celtics most resembled their past selves, from both earlier in the season and in the Bubble.
 Brown put his head down to get three straight quality looks in the lane after the Heat took a two-point lead midway through the quarter and missed all of them.
+They couldn’t turn good looks into great ones though, as they did to initiate their third-quarter comeback.

+Huge passing between Horford, Smart, White and Brown with the #Celtics down 11 and the game slipping away pic.twitter.com/MAV3L9Bdvh

-Strus stuck with him all the way to the basket on the last try and blocked him.
-The play sent Butler running out for a dunk following a Lowry fadeaway that finally separated the Heat by four, all but putting the game away at 102-96.
+Strus stuck with Brown all the way to the basket on the final try and blocked Brown.
+The play sent Butler running out for a dunk following a Lowry fadeaway that had finally separated the Heat by four, both combining to put the game away at 102-96.
+Smart’s tough left-handed layup try had no chance at closing the gap.

+“They went zone on makes early, it got a little stagnant there, trying to find the ball in the middle,” Ime Udoka said.
+“It was really the zone at the start of the quarter that happened.
+We got to the basket, had some really good looks, but this is a team that clogs the paint and tries to obviously go at JT at times and make others prove it.
+So getting to the basket, some calls that could’ve went both ways that they didn’t call, and you’ve got to see your outlets there, whether it’s a dump-off or kick-out.”

-It also capped a stretch of six straight empty possessions for the Celtics with the ball mostly out of Tatum’s hands.
+The decisive Strus stop capped a stretch of six straight empty possessions for the Celtics with the ball mostly out of Tatum’s hands.
 Brown’s inability to do anything other than look to score in crunch time worked in Miami’s favor.
-Smart tried to involve himself as a screener, turning the ball over with an offensive foul on Adebayo, while White continues to struggle to get involved in an off-ball role, finishing 3-for-9 and 25% from three.
+Smart tried to involve himself as a screener, turning the ball over with an offensive foul on Adebayo, while White continued to struggle to get involved in an off-ball role — finishing 3-for-9 and 25% from three.

 Without Williams III’s vertical spacing and offensive rebounding, Tatum and Brown attacked head-on while three Celtics stood around, Boston finishing the fourth 6-for-22 (27%).
 It’s easy to project games that close and moments that tight into the playoffs.